 - High in anthocyanins and ORAC

-Artemis’ black currant powders and extracts are ideal for a variety of applications including functional foods and beverages, dietary supplements, and as natural colorants.
+Artemis’ black currant powders and extracts sold in bulk are ideal for a variety of applications including functional foods and beverages, dietary supplements, and as natural colorants.
 They are suitable for use in capsules, tablets, drink mixes, cosmetics, and more.

 Black Currant Berryceuticals®